kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 - Medial umbilical folds – obliterated umbilical arteries
 - Median umbilical fold – caudal remnant of ventral mesentery containing urachus

-### Q46 - BROKEN
+### Q46
 All of the following statements regarding Swan–Ganz pulmonary artery catheters are true, EXCEPT:

-	A. The insertion procedure may be complicated by arrhythmias - T
+	A. The insertion procedure may be complicated by arrhythmias
-	B. Pulmonary arterial pressures readings of 6–12 mmHg are normal - F
+	B. Pulmonary arterial pressures readings of 6–12 mmHg are normal
 	C. Left atrial pressure may be measured reasonably accurately
 	D. It can be used as part of the thermodilution mechanism to measure cardiac output accurately
-	E. It should always be inserted under strict aseptic technique - T
+	E. It should always be inserted under strict septic technique

-#### Answer: B. Pulmonary arterial pressures readings of 6–12 mmHg are normal - *FALSE* = E. It should always be inserted under strict aseptic technique - TRUE
+#### Answer: B. Pulmonary arterial pressures readings of 6–12 mmHg are normal - *FALSE* = E. It should always be inserted under strict septic technique - TRUE
-- All CVP lines and Swan–Ganz catheters should be inserted under the strictest of aseptic technique
+- All CVP lines and Swan–Ganz catheters
+	- should be inserted under the strictest of aseptic technique
-	- as infection is the commonest complication of these procedures
+	- as infection is commonest complication of these procedures

 ### Q47
 _Cerebrospinal fluid_ is connected to the _subarachnoid space_ from the ventricles via the: